pfischer1687/mean-variance-analyzer/README.md

 given to any individual asset in the portfolio (the default is 100%).
 This number must be larger than 100% / (#assets - 1) and less than or equal to 100%.
-Then you have the option to enter a custom benchmark - the default value is the the 3 month Treasury bill rate at the time of this site's development, but you can enter any custom risk-free rate between -50% and 50% as your benchmark.
+Then you have the option to enter a custom benchmark - the default value is the long term average 3-month Treasury bill rate at the time of this site's development, but you can enter any custom risk-free rate between -50% and 50% as your benchmark.